TonyPhan4321/ExData_Plotting1/README.md

 ## Introduction

-This assignment uses data from the UC Irvine Machine Learning Repository, a popular repository for machine learning datasets.
-In particular, we will be using the “Individual household electric power consumption Data Set” which I have made available on the course web site:
+This assignment is to examine how household energy usage varies over a 2-day period from 2007-02-01 and 2007-02-02 using “Individual household electric power consumption Data Set” from the UC Irvine Machine Learning Repository.

+## Data Set descriptions

 * Dataset: Electric power consumption [20Mb]
 * Description: Measurements of electric power consumption in one household with a one-minute sampling rate over a period of almost 4 years.
 Different electrical quantities and some sub-metering values are available.

-## The following descriptions of the 9 variables in the dataset are taken from the UCI web site:
+The following descriptions of the 9 variables in the dataset are taken from the UCI web site:
 1. Date: Date in format dd/mm/yyyy
 2. Time: time in format hh:mm:ss
 3. Global_active_power: household global minute-averaged active power (in kilowatt)